-- The deployment of On-premise software happens in the local environment whereas the deployment of cloud software happens on the internet.
+- The deployment of On-premise software happens in the local environment, whereas cloud software deployment happens on the internet.

 - On-premises software, the company is responsible for maintaining the software while the service provider is responsible for maintaining the software in Cloud systems.

 - The enterprise has to bear all the setup and maintaining costs in On-premises software.
 The cost paid for the service includes the setup and maintenance cost in Cloud.
-The cost is adjustable based on the usage and enterprise need not worry the same.
+The cost is adjustable based on the usage, and enterprise need not worry about the same.

-- The enterprise has full control of the software in On-premise.
+- The enterprise has full control of the software on On-premise.
 In the cloud, the enterprise does not have the entire control of the software.

-- It is important for enterprises to be compliant with regulations.
-Since the companies, using On-premise software knows where the data is, it is not an issue.
+- Enterprises need to be compliant with regulations.
+Since the companies using On-premise software know where the data is, it is not an issue.
 However, the companies storing data in the cloud must be vigilant and ensure the cloud providers are within the compliant check.

-- Cloud service has monthly or annual subscription whereas On-premise comes as a one-time installation fee that may be higher.
+- Cloud service has a monthly or annual subscription, whereas On-premise comes as a one-time installation fee that may be higher.
 This is a one-time investment while cloud is operational expenses.

 - Customization can be done largely and up to the standard of the enterprises in On-premise software.
 However, customization is not possible in Cloud service and is dependent on service providers.